sethpoly/job_application_api/readme.md

-# MERN_tutorial
+# Job Application Organizer API

- Quick tutorial project on how to approach the MERN web stack.
+ The API for a Job Application Organizer web application powered by the MERN stack.